Far-Western Development Region, Nepal

 The Far-Western Development Region (सुदुर पश्चिमाञ्चल विकास क्षेत्र) was one of Nepal's five development regions.
 It was located at the western end of the country and had its headquarters in Dipayal.

 The Far-Western Region covered 19,999.28 km2 square kilometers.
 It had nine districts with the regional headquarters at Dipayal, Doti district.
 The Far-Western Region was remote and developmentally challenged.
 Some 44% of people in the Far West Hills and 49% in the Himalayan districts lived below the poverty line.
 The region had limited basic services.
 The difficult topography complicated development.
-The region had complex socio-economic structures along with widespread gender- and caste-based discrimination.
+The region had complex socio-economic structures.
 Traditional systems associated with religion, culture and customs had limited overall development.